Defra-Data-Science-Centre-of-Excellence/CDAP_training/README.md

-# CDAP training
+# DASH Platform training
-Here you can find training materials for using the Common Data Analytics Platform (CDAP).
+Here you can find training materials for using the DASH Platform.
 These materials were created by members of the Data Analytics and Science Hub (DASH) in core Defra.
 Feedback is welcome!
 Please raise any issues in the [Issues](https://github.com/Defra-Data-Science-Centre-of-Excellence/CDAP_training/issues) tab.

-To get an overview of the CDAP platform, head to the [DASH SharePoint site](https://defra.sharepoint.com/sites/Community448/SitePages/CDAP-The-Common-Data-Analytics-Platform.aspx).
+To get an overview of the DASH platform, head to the [DASH SharePoint site](https://defra.sharepoint.com/sites/Community448/SitePages/CDAP-The-Common-Data-Analytics-Platform.aspx).

 These pages contain information and further links about the following topics:
 - CDAP playbook (under development - link to follow)